- The Sheerline Windows review. Background

 Three-part cill section.

 The cill section is really quite clever.
 It’s a modular system where the back middle and front sections clip together.
 Therefore fabricators and installers use the back and the middle section as standard and a selection of cill noses at the front.

 Cleverly, the cill comes with a co-extruded seal along the deep central section and the front and back.
 The purpose of this is to provide a good seal and means no more traditional mastic seal on the cill itself.
 The main centre cill profile will probably come in mill or anodised finishes as this won’t need powder coating.

 What it also does is enable the back of the cill to come without an upstand and giving a flush look internally.
 Essentially the back of the window frame profile sits over the short leg on the back cill profile.
 No more cill upstands!

 We can also see installers holding their own stock of this cill thanks to its modular design.
 It’ll address some common cill-related headaches on site.

 An entirely new window design.

 By far the eye-opening feature of their Classic window range is the absence of a glazing bead.
-Let’s address this surprising design feature first.
+Let’s address this surprising, but not new, design feature first.

 The windows come with a wrap-around design where the glass unit is entirely wrapped by the frame rather than set in it and held in place by beads.